martinbuberl/martinbuberl.github.io/docs/_posts/2019-11-23-manager-readme.md

 If you have any feedback for me, please give it.
 It could be something you liked and would like to see more of, something you thought I could do better, something you thought I totally screwed up, or something that doesn't fit in any of these categories.
 Your feedback helps me to grow and is always appreciated.

 I prefer getting feedback in-person, but if it’s easier for you, feel free to kick off a discussion with an email or a message.
-If you're not comfortable giving me this feedback yourself, I'd love for you to give it to someone else so they can anonymously relay it to me and I can work on it.
+If you're not comfortable giving me this feedback yourself, I'd love for you to give it to someone else so they can anonymously relay it to me and I can work on it <sup id="cite_ref-1" class="reference"><a href="#cite_note-1">[1]</a></sup>.

 <h3 id="dont-hesitate-to-reach-out" class="has-permalink">Don't hesitate to reach out<a class="permalink" title="Permalink" href="#dont-hesitate-to-reach-out">#</a></h3>